valentin-dispendix/test/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

+### Screenshots
+If applicable, add screenshots to help explain your problem.
+Make a screenshot, insert into paint, cut it, then copy from paint right into the issue.

 ### Expected behavior
 A clear and concise description of what you expected to happen.

-### Screenshots
-If applicable, add screenshots to help explain your problem.
-Use ctlr+v to insert them.

 ### General Setup
 - Assay Studio Version: